 In 2020, the Planning Commission and Historic Preservation Commission adopted Resolution No. 20738 and Resolution No. 1127 respectively, centering San Francisco Planning’s work program and resource allocation on racial and social equity.
-As a result, the Department created the Community Equity Division.
+As a result, the Department created the Community Equity Division, guiding the Department’s racial and social equity work by:

 Our work is guided by the Department’s Racial and Social Equity Vision: